Analyzing your Diary mission

 The default grid view shows you all entries by every scout, but you can sort entries by using the “Sort By” dropdown above the entries.
 For example, sorting by date is useful if you are interested in viewing new entries as soon as they are submitted.

-The summary view will automatically show demographic information; toggle this off in the bottom of the left-hand sidebar if it isn't useful.
+The closed-ended responses view will automatically show demographic information; toggle this off in the bottom of the left-hand sidebar if it isn't useful.

 - Select the question you'd like to analyze in the top left corner.